rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

     script            = "scripts/customise.ps1"
   }

+  # Add other script you want to run here, like Windows Updates, software installs etc...

-  provisioner "powershell" {
+  provisioner "windows-restart" {
-    elevated_password = "vagrant"
-    elevated_user     = "vagrant"
-    script            = "scripts/windows-updates.ps1"
+    restart_timeout = "15m"
   }
 }
 ```

-And we need a few files in a couple of folders to take care of an unattended install an some post boot actions.
+And we need a few files in a couple of folders to take care of an unattended install, and some post boot actions.

 #### Scripts